mjfdevere5/mac-setup-old/README.md

 _This was how I used to set up my mac.
 It includes my dotfiles, and some scripts to automate package/app installations and set osx defaults.
-I've now replaced this with ansible._
+I've since replaced this with ansible._

 # dotfiles